dildoran2195/sep11-freedom-project/tool/learning-log.md

     const groundMat = new BABYLON.StandardMaterial("groundMat");
     groundMat.diffuseColor = new BABYLON.Color3(0, 1, 0)
 ```
-### Things you tried, tinkered with, your progress, etc.,
+### Things you tried, tinkered with, your progress, etc.,:

 #### I was confused about certain functions of this house including what  `roof.material = roofMat;` , `roof.scaling.x = 0.75;` , `roof.rotation.z = Math.PI / 2;` , `roof.position.y = 1.22;` , and  `const ground = BABYLON.MeshBuilder.CreateGround("ground", {width:10, height:10});`.
 Therefore, I tinker with these functions to learn what its purpose is and what is does.

 ### After: